alekthegenius/SparkyGPT/README.md

 ## Files Overview:

 - SparkyGPT.py: A Lightweight AI Chat Bot That Responds When it Gets Mentioned
-- SparkyGPTv2.py: A heavier AI Chat Bot that can generate stable diffusion images, chat, and be configured through bash like commands
+- SparkyGPTv2.py: A heavier AI Chat Bot that can generate stable diffusion images, chat, and be configured through bash-like commands
-- .env: An Environment File to Put Secrets In, such as Tokens, Passwords, etc...
 - requirements.txt: A list of dependencies to install